-How Do You Stop Collection Calls In Toronto?Posted on: April 11, 2015
+Stop Collection Calls And Harassing Phone Calls In TorontoPosted on: April 11, 2015

-Many Toronto residents often wonder “How do I stop collection calls?”
+Many Toronto residents often wonder “How do I stop collection calls and harassing phone calls?”
 The fear of a ringing phone is one sign that you’ve let your debt get out of control and now the collection agencies are after you.
 And they can become very aggressive.
-There are stories of agencies haranguing people in their homes at 3 am, or even going after people who don’t owe money.
+There are stories of collection agencies calling people in their homes at 3 am or even going after people who don’t owe money.

 Of course, an agency is allowed to contact you regarding the money you owe using reasonable means to get you to pay your debt.
 However, there are bounds on what they can do.